Arcadia-Science/arcadia-software-handbook/README.md

 - [**Standard for public GitHub repositories**](/guides-and-standards/standard-public-repos.md): This standard lists the requirements with which all GitHub repositories are expected to comply prior to being made public.

-- [**Code review guide**](/guides-and-standards/guide-code-review.md): This guide explains the philosophy and purpose of code review at Arcadia, as well as best practices and tips for participating in code reviews.

 ## Contributing

 To propose a change, submit a pull request.
 Consider the following goals of the onboarding document: